-- "child": all who have not yet reached their 18th birthday. - "vulnerable adult": person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired.
+- "child": all who have not yet reached their 18th birthday. - "adult at risk of harm" (formerly designated "vulnerable adult"): person aged 18 or over whose ability to protect himself or herself from violence, abuse, neglect or exploitation is significantly impaired.